 Having fun and enjoying the ride should be the primary purpose of cycling.
-But, there are some cyclists who want to pursue cycling as a career.
+However, there are some cyclists who want to pursue cycling as a career.
 But they don’t know how to become a professional cyclist in India.

 Do you know?
-Cycling is a sport in India and It is a part of the Indian Olympic Association (IOA) as per the cycling federation of India (CFI).
+Cycling is a sport in India and It is a part of the Indian Olympic Association (IOA) as per the Cycling Federation of India (CFI).
 There are many events that are organised every year for professional cyclists.
 But most cyclists are not aware of this.

 Cycling is still not very popular in India.
 Why is that?
 Most people ride bicycles as a hobby, not as a career.